 And student choice isn’t just for high school students (or even college students).
 I have seen this implemented seamlessly in the youngest grades in our school systems.
 I’ve seen teachers do a beautiful job with this while distance learning in online classes.
+Low-income students and those who live in affluent areas have success with it.
 The best part?
 If it’s implemented correctly (and this is where a lot of teachers struggle), it takes just as much time to prepare as a traditional lesson (sometimes even less).

 With student choice, you’re focusing on the basic needs of students as an important role in content delivery.
 The student progress you will see after proper implementation will blow your mind!